besch/youtube-dubbing-server/IDEA.md

 I have two folders "mobile" and "server".
+I already created nextjs project and react-native project.

 We're gonna create mobile app that uses react-native and expo to create a youtube dubbing app.
 Server using nextjs and supabase.